syncfusion-content/wpf-docs/wpf/OLAP-Common/How-To/Add-the-elements-to-an-Axis.md

 ---
 layout: post
 title: Add the elements to an Axis| OLAPCommon | Wpf | Syncfusion
-description: add the elements to an axis
+description: Add the elements to an axis in Syncfusion Essential Studio WPF OLAPCommon control, its elements and more.
 platform: wpf
 control: OLAPCommon
 documentation: ug
 ---

 # Add the elements to an Axis